contiv/contiv.github.io/websrc/source/install/netplugin/k8s.md

 ## Prerequisites
 * Install CentOS 7.2 on each of your servers used for the Contiv cluster.
 * Ensure that each server has at least two, and preferably three, interfaces.
-* Choose a server that is on the management network and has ansible installed.
+* Choose a server that is on the management network and has Ansible installed.
 Run the install procedure below on this node.
 * If required by your network, set HTTP and HTTPS proxies.
 Direct the HTTPS proxy to an **http://** URL; this is an Ansible requirement.

 ### Step 1: Clone the repository